pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 val days = 100
 val numTrials = 10000

+// Returns the mean value of `strategy` when applied to the prices from `generator`
-def simulate(
+// over a large number of trials def simulate(
   strategy: (Double, List[Double]) => Double,
   generator: (Double, Double) => Iterator[Double]